alfaloo/tp/docs/DeveloperGuide.md

 ## Planned Enhancements

-The MediCLI development team acknowledges the presense of known feature flaws in our system.
+The MediCLI development team (consisting of 5 members) acknowledges the presense of known feature flaws in our system.
 Thus, we have planned the following 10 enhancements to be added in the near future.
 Please find them organised into their respective categories.